The Cost of Filing Bankruptcy

 What Should You Look for When Hiring a Bankruptcy Lawyer?

 Experience, habit, and reviews: just to name a few of the indicators on whether or not you have the right person for the job.
 Of course, an experienced bankruptcy attorney can help you determine if you qualify for relief.
 More importantly, they can help you determine if it’s a good idea or not.
-The ability to quality is a function of what is called the Means Test in bankruptcy, a mathematical formula if you will, using the information that you are legally required to provide.
+The ability to qualify is a function of what is called the Means Test in bankruptcy, a mathematical formula if you will, using the information that you are legally required to provide.
 Doing the right thing is quite a bit more difficult, and just because you may qualify for a Chapter 7 bankruptcy, in now way does it mean you should file for relief under the bankruptcy code.
 I generally tell my client that qualifying is the easy part of the task, knowing it to be the right thing to do under your situation is quite a bit different.
-We meet people all the time that although they qualify, filing a bankruptcy is a horrible choice to make at this point.
+We meet people all the time that although they qualify, filing a bankruptcy is a horrible choice to make.

 The Cost of Bankruptcy